-At March 30, 2013 and December 31, 2012, amounts due from Affiliates were \$3.2 million and \$3.6 million, respectively.
+At June 29, 2013 and December 31, 2012, amounts due from affiliates were \$2.7 million and \$3.6 million, respectively.

-During 2012, we also retained the law firm of Sullivan Hincks & Conway to provide legal services.
+The Company also retained the law firm of Sullivan Hincks & Conway to provide legal services during the period.
 Daniel C. Sullivan, a member of our Board, is a partner at Sullivan Hincks & Conway.
-Amounts paid for legal services during the thirteen weeks ended March 31, 2012, were \$0.1 million.
+Amounts paid for legal services during the thirteen and twenty-six weeks ended June 29, 2013 were \$3,000.
+Amounts paid for legal services during the thirteen and twenty-six weeks ended June 30, 2012 were \$8,000 and \$112,000, respectively.

 On October 1, 2012, we completed the acquisition of LINC.
 Our principal shareholders beneficially owned, in the aggregate, 100% of the common stock of LINC.
-See Note 2 "Business Combinations - Acquisition Accounted for Between Entities Under Common Control".
+See Note 2 "Business Combinations - Acquisition Accounted for Between Entities Under Common Control."